How Can Live-in Home Care Help With Arthritis?

 Medical aspects of arthritis care

-A live-in carer will also ensure that your relative has the right diet to help with their condition and assist with gentle exercises.
+A live-in carer will also ensure that your relative has the right diet to help with their condition and assist with gentle exercises to help with staying active.
 Sometimes holistic treatments such as ice, heat, water or massage therapies may be recommended, and the live-in carer will be able to help with these.

 If your loved one has surgery, such as a joint replacement for their condition, post operative care may be necessary, which is something a live-in carer can provide.
 A care provider such as Elder will carry out a full assessment of your loved one’s needs and an individual care plan covering all these as well as their preferences will be created.
 The care plan will include information about your loved one’s physical and social needs so that all these can be met.